ceph/ceph-ansible/CONTRIBUTING.md

   or the name of a logical grouping of code.
 Examples:
   - library: add a placeholder module for the validate action plugin
   - site.yml: combine validate play with fact gathering play
-  - rhcs: bump version to 3.0 for stable 3.1
 - Commits linked with an issue should trace them with :
   - Fixes: #2653